 This data is recorded and transmitted through a message display terminal (MDT) that is located in the cab.
 A simple push of a button sends it off through a wireless network to computers for storage.
 The information includes the driver’s name, which vehicle he or she is operating, the trailer number, and the freight company.

 Of course, not everyone is happy with the move towards electronic logbooks.
-Organizations that represent owner-operators, for example, complain that requiring drivers to use them will impose unfair financial burdens on small business people, who are already struggling due to the slow economy.
+Organizations that represent owner-operators, for example, complain that requiring drivers to use them imposes unfair financial burdens on small business people, who are already struggling with unrealistic delivery expectations and inadequate pay.
 Others are taking a different approach, claiming to have figured out ways to tamper with the devices that would allow drivers to ignore mandatory DOT rest and mileage rules.
+We don’t recommend that.

-Despite these efforts, it appears that the old-fashioned paper logbook will soon go the way of the milkman and the Model T. Most major carriers are already using electronic logbooks, and Uncle Sam requires that carriers with a history of safety violations must install them on their trucks.
+Despite these efforts, it appeared that the old-fashioned paper logbook will go the way of the milkman and the Model T. Most major carriers are required to use ELDs logbooks, and Uncle Sam requires that carriers with a history of safety violations must install them on their trucks.

 Benefits of Using Our ELD Software